Bridgehampton Chamber Music Presents a Spring Concert Series - 27 East

 BCM Spring, Bridgehampton Chamber Music’s spring series, welcomes the season of renewal in 2025 with three lively Saturday evening programs featuring some of the best chamber musicians performing today.

-The Danish String Quartet, one of today’s most exciting chamber ensembles, makes its BCM debut on April 5 with a concert featuring a Caroline Shaw work and music by Britten, Shostakovich, and Schubert.
+The Danish String Quartet, one of today’s most exciting chamber ensembles, makes its BCM debut on April 5 with a concert featuring the music of Shostakovich and Schubert.
 “Spring’s Clarity” on April 26 evokes the freshness of spring with music for winds — Eugene Goossens’s “Pastorale et Arlequinade” for flute, oboe and piano; William Grant Still’s Summerland for flute and piano; and Grazyna Bacewicz’s Oboe Sonata — as well as Mendelssohn’s Piano Trio No. 2.
 The series culminates on May 17 with a program spotlighting great piano quartets, featuring Mahler’s only existing piece of instrumental chamber music, his Piano Quartet in A minor, and Brahms’s Piano Quartet in G minor, which concludes with the popular “Rondo alla Zingaresque.”
 (The complete programs follow below.)

 Led by flutist and BCM’s artistic director Marya Martin, the series’ musicians include James Austin Smith, oboe; Paul Huang, violin; Chad Hoopes, violin; Ettore Causa, viola; Clive Greensmith, cello; Saeunn Thorsteinsdottir, cello; Michael Stephen Brown, piano; Shai Wosner, piano; and the Danish String Quartet.